 - GoCycle G4

-- Available in three sizes as well as traditional and step-through frames
+- Available in two sizes as well as traditional and step-through frames

 - 750w motor makes the bike feel light and maneuverable

-- Ships as a Class 2 bike but can be unlocked to be ridden as Class 3 in pedal-assist mode, depending on need and local laws
+- Ships as a Class 2 bike but can be unlocked to be ridden as Class 3 in pedal-assist mode

 - Hydraulic disc brakes for confident stopping